Our recommended mid-range hotels are divided by area:

 769 North Bridge Road, Bugis | map

-Location-wise, Hotel Clover is a 7-minute walk from Bugis MRT Station and 15-minute walk to Little India.
+Located is a 7-minute walk from Bugis MRT station and 15-minute walk to Little India.
 The nightlife at Clarke Quay and Orchard Road shopping are both 10 minutes’ drive way.
-The popular gay sauna Keybox is just across the road from the hotel.
-Great value for money.

 23 Merchant Road, Clarke Quay/Riverside | map

 Why this hotel: Great atmosphere.
 Modern design.
-Excellent staff.
+Excellent service.

-Location-wise, the hotel is a 5-minute walk from the Clarke Quay MRT station and within easy access to dining & entertainment options in Chinatown as well as the gay nightlife.
+Located a 5-minute walk from the Clarke Quay MRT station and within easy access to dining and entertainment options in Chinatown as well as the gay nightlife.

 3 Nanson Road, Clarke Quay / Riverside | map

-Why this hotel: Popular choice.
-Loft rooms.
-Modern design.
+Why this hotel: Modern lofts.
+Stylish design.
+Popular choice.

-Studio M is a 10-minute drive from Orchard Road and 30-minute drive from Changi International Airport.
-The gay nightlife in Singapore’s Chinatown can be reached within 10 minutes.
+Located a 10-minute drive from Orchard Road and 30-minute drive from Changi International Airport.
+The gay nightlife in Singapore’s Chinatown can be reached in 10 minutes.

 77A River Valley Road, Clarke Quay/Riverside | map